cc-archive/open-ledger/README.md

 python manage.py migrate
 ```

-Open Ledger uses the database for caching at this time, so install those tables as well (migration don't install them automatically):
+CC Search uses the database for caching at this time, so install those tables as well (migration don't install them automatically):

 ```
 python manage.py createcachetable